ZestyPoptart/Poopy-Discord-Theme/README.md

 ![image](https://github.com/user-attachments/assets/2bf77159-e794-4170-8b35-8d95e8b5ec40)

 2:
-Then go down to line 93 and uncomment this code
+Then go down to line 91 and uncomment this code

 ![image](https://github.com/user-attachments/assets/c00f8e89-a2f4-4894-b512-f0d5d55b4366)

 3:
 Then you can copy your image url into it and your icon should appear in the top left!!!!

-thanks 4 reading and using my theme ◝(＾▽＾)◜
+thankz 4 reading nd using my theme ◝(＾▽＾)◜